Rakshit-Lodha/essay-generator/README.md

 AI Content Generator

-A multi-stage AI agent system that generates high-quality content with full control over tone, type, and length.
+A multi-stage AI system that generates high-quality content with full control over tone, type, and length.
 Built with GPT-4o and advanced prompt engineering techniques.

 ## Features